microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 	}
 }
 ```

+> Note: If an input is marked as required but does not have the label property set, no visual indicator will be shown indicating that the input is required.
+Renderers will return a warning in this case that can be surfaced to card authors in the designer and visualizers to warn authors of this behavior.

 ### Card Author Formatting
 This version of input labels does not allow for card authors to provide their own formatting for labels.
 Survey results show that this is not commonly done, and introducing it would create conflict with the styling provided by the host.
 For further discussion of ways to possibly add card author formatting in the future, see the Appendix.